OpenColonyShip/OpenColonyShip-Concept/concept/science/biology/README.md

 ### Pets

-Livestock is brought along for company or to preserve their existence.
+Pets is brought along for company or to preserve their existence.
 They are only eaten in times of great hardship.
 A Human example is the dog.